-- 1. Highlight the 'Nearest Waypoints' option and press EFFE. - 2.
+- 1. Highlight the 'Nearest Waypoints' option and press 📟. - 2.
 Use the keypad to scroll through the list in either direction. - 3.
 Press to review the highlighted waypoint. - 4.
-To return to the waypoint list, highlight the 'Done?' prompt and press ...... - 5.
+To return to the waypoint list, press to confirm the 'Done?' prompt. - 5.
 The field highlight will automatically scroll to the next waypoint.
 If you want to review each waypoint, you can scroll through any waypoint list by pressing the key repeatedly.